jmc265/jeeb-uk/src/content/drafts/draft-lora.md

 > 19. Sketch Style: “Create a high-resolution photograph of jx265 in a hand-drawn sketch style, smiling happily.
 Use subtle pencil shading and lines to give the appearance of a high-quality sketch while maintaining realistic facial features and background elements like a lively cafe scene or tranquil park setting.”
 > 20. Portrait with Pet: “Generate a high-resolution photograph of jx265 holding a pet, such as a dog or cat, both smiling happily.
 Jx265 should be in a comfortable, cozy setting like a home living room with detailed elements such as a plush sofa, warm lighting, and personal decorations in the background.”

+Finally, I wanted ChatGPT to give me some more general advice on how to create an image with SDXL that looked like me: "How can I craft a prompt for sdxl model such that it will most resemble the LORA named jx265?"

+> To craft a prompt for the SDXL model that will most closely resemble the LORA named jx265, you should consider incorporating detailed descriptors and context.
+This includes physical features, environmental settings, emotions, actions, and any specific attributes that the LORA captures well.
+> Here’s a detailed breakdown:
+>
+> 1. Subject Details: Include general features about jx265 like gender, age, hair color, skin tone, attire, etc.
+> 2. Setting and Environment: Describe the surroundings to add context and richness.
+> 3. Lighting and Mood: Specify the type of lighting and the overall mood you want to capture in the image.
+> 4. Focus and Detail: Mention camera settings or descriptors that highlight the level of detail and focus you require.
+> 5. Emotional Tone or Action: Provide insights into the subject’s emotion or action, which lends personality and dynamism to the image.
+> 6. LORA Specificity: Reference the LORA (jx265) explicitly to ensure the model you are using is aligned with the characteristics captured by the LORA.
+>
+> Here is a crafted prompt that encapsulates these elements:
+>
+> **Example Prompt:**
+>
+> Photorealistic portrait of jx265, a young man in his late 20s, with short dark hair, fair skin, and wearing a casual button-up shirt.
+The scene is set in a lush garden during golden hour, with sunlight casting a warm, soft glow.
+The background is slightly out of focus, creating a gentle bokeh effect with vibrant floral tones.
+The man is sitting on a rustic wooden bench, reading a book with a relaxed and contented expression.
+Detailed textures of the garden environment and his clothing are visible, with crisp, clear focus on his facial features.
+The LORA named jx265 should be distinctly referenced, ensuring high detail and likeness, capturing natural shadows and realistic skin tones.
+Ultra-high-resolution image with high dynamic range, capturing the serene and tranquil mood flawlessly. <lora:jx265:1>

+Once I had all of those prompts, I entered them into Automatic1111 UI one at a time, making sure to use all 10 of my LoRAs each time so that I got 10 outputs per prompt.

+When I had all of those generated, I rated each and every image from 1 (completely unusable) to 5 (looks exactly like me).
+I also had my wife check over the images I rated 4 and 5 to make sure I did not have a distorted view of what I looked like.

 ## Conclusion

 I would love to add outcome images for each of the attempts above, but now that I know how easy the process is to generate a model based off of someone's face (and how few training images it needs), I will not be doing that.